AllenInstitute/MIES/Packages/doc/CalculateTPLikePropsFromSweep.rst

    \Delta U = elevatedlevel - baselinelevel

-To get the steady state resistance the current from the excitation amplitude of the test pulse is required.
-It is retrieved the same way from the test pulse excitation data as the voltage response from the test pulse response data.
+To get the steady state resistance the current from the excitation amplitude of the square pulse is required.
+It is retrieved the same way from the square pulse excitation data as the voltage response from the square pulse response data.
-The difference from the test pulse excitation data yields:
+The difference from the square pulse excitation data yields:

 .. math::
    \Delta I = elevatedlevel - baselinelevel